 Landmark exhibition to explore the fragility of the natural world: Paradise Lost by Jan Hendrix

-The Shirley Sherwood Gallery of Botanical Art at the Royal Botanic Gardens, Kew
+From 3 October 2020 to 14 March 2021 in the Shirley Sherwood Gallery of Botanical Art at the Royal Botanic Gardens, Kew.

 Paradise Lost will be the first UK solo exhibition by Dutch-born, Mexico-based visual artist Jan Hendrix.
-The landmark show at Kew Gardens, featuring new works in a number of mediums, will convey the artist’s response to the transformation of a particular landscape known as Botany Bay, in Sydney, Australia.
+The landmark show at Kew Gardens, featuring new works in a number of mediums, will convey the artist’s response to the transformation of the landscape known as Kamay Botany Bay, in Sydney, Australia.

-Botany Bay was once beautiful and pristine, teaming with endemic flora and fauna.
-It acquired its name thanks to the huge number of plants that were recorded and collected there in 1770 by European botanists sailing on the HMS Endeavour voyage to the South Pacific.
-The botanists, Sir Joseph Banks and Daniel Solander, collected hundreds of cuttings at the bay and along the Endeavour River in Queensland.
-They pressed each specimen within the loosely bound uncut pages of a 1719 book, Notes on Paradise Lost, by English writer Joseph Addison.
+Kamay Botany Bay was once beautiful and pristine, teeming with endemic flora and fauna.
+It acquired its English name from the huge number of plants that were recorded and collected there in 1770 by European botanists sailing on the HMS Endeavour voyage to the South Pacific.
+The botanists, Sir Joseph Banks (Kew Gardens’ first director) and Daniel Solander, collected hundreds of cuttings at the bay and along the Endeavour River in Queensland.
+Specimens from the voyage were pressed within the loose uncut pages of an early 18th century book called Notes upon the twelve books of Paradise Lost published by Joseph Addison.

-Today, almost 250 years later, Botany Bay is virtually unrecognisable from that which the explorers found in 1770.
-Now, that landscape has been replaced by the suburbs of Sydney, an airport, a container port and an oil depot.
+Today, almost 250 years later, Kamay Botany Bay is virtually unrecognisable.
+Now, much of that landscape has been replaced by the suburbs of Sydney, an airport, a container port and an oil depot.

-Paradise Lost will explore both the beauty and fragility of the natural world and its deterioration to make way for contemporary human existence.
-The historical material, collected by Banks and his companions, is the starting point from which Jan Hendrix has created a collection of beautiful and thought provoking art.
+Paradise Lost will explore the beauty, fragility, and destruction of the natural world in the wake of colonial industrialisation, contemporary urbanisation and climate change.
+Historical material collected at the time is the starting point from which Jan Hendrix has created a collection of beautiful and thought-provoking work.

 Maria Devaney, Galleries and Exhibitions Leader at RBG Kew says:

-“This incredible exhibition by Jan Hendrix will highlight the devasting impact that we have as human beings on the planet - by using the example of Botany Bay and how it was irrevocably changed after 1770.
+“This incredible exhibition by Jan Hendrix will highlight the devastating impact that we have as human beings on the planet, by using the example of Kamay, Botany Bay and how it was irrevocably changed after 1770.

-A book to accompany the exhibition will be published by Kew Publishing, with texts by Dawn Ades, Deborah Ely and Michael Leggett.
+A book to accompany the exhibition has been published by Kew Publishing, with texts by Dawn Ades, Deborah Ely and Michael Leggett.

 Notes to Editors

-About Jan Hendrix: Hendrix was born in the Netherlands in 1949, he has lived in Mexico City since 1978.
+Hendrix was born in the Netherlands in 1949, he has lived in Mexico City since 1978.
 His works range from artist’s books, print editions, enamel installations, etched glass, and paintings, to large-scale architectural projects.
 He has held an average of three to four exhibitions a year since 2000 In recent years he has collaborated with numerous architects and is currently working on the façade of the new Mexican Museum in San Francisco.
-In 2019 Tierra Firme – was presented at MUAC, Mexico City until September 22nd and will be presented in the Bonnefanten Museum, Maastricht, Holland, from November 24th 2019 to April 26, 2020, and the Museo Espacio, Aguascalientes, from December 5th 2019 to May 3rd, 2020.
+In 2019 his most recent exhibition, Tierra Firme, was presented at MUAC, Mexico City and later in the Bonnefanten Museum, Maastricht, Holland.

 His work is featured in public and private collections around the world.
 Collaborations with book authors include Seamus Heaney, Gabriel García Márquez, Paolo Ruffilli, Bert Schierbeek and Homero Aridjis.